logikum/md-doc-site/contents/1.0/documentation/components.md

 Markdown has a feature called reference-style links.
 These reference links can be gathered at the end of the document.
-If some reference links are used frequently on the pages, it is practical to place them into a reference file, and automatically stick to the end of the content and segment files.
+If some reference links are used frequently on the pages, it is practical to place them into a reference file that is automatically stuck to the end of the content and segment files.
 For details see the [Reference files] page.

 Controls can add some dynamic functionality to the static site.
 Controls are language independent, however, sometimes they require localized resources, usually texts.
 These resources can be stored in locale files.
-For more information see the [Locale files] page.
+For more information see the [Controls] and the [Locale files] pages.